stijn-dejongh/ars-rethorica/manuscript/book1chapter10.md

 the state of mind of those who so act; thirdly, the character and dispositions of those who are exposed to injustice.
 We will discuss these questions in order, after we have first defined acting unjustly.

 Let injustice, then, be defined as voluntarily causing injury contrary to the law.
 Now, the law is particular or general.
-By particular, I mean the writtenLet injustice, then, be defined as voluntarily causing injury contrary to the law.
-Now, the law is particular or general.
 By particular, I mean the written law in accordance with which a state is administered; by general, the unwritten regulations which appear to be universally recognized.
 Men act voluntarily when they know what they do, and do not act under compulsion.
 What is done voluntarily is not always done with premeditation; but what is done with premeditation is always known to the agent, for no one is ignorant of what he does with a purpose. [^^9_1] The motives which lead men to do injury and commit wrong actions are depravity and